Collect IIS logs with Log Analytics agent in Azure Monitor

 Azure Monitor only supports IIS log files stored in W3C format and does not support custom fields or IIS Advanced Logging.
 It does not collect logs in NCSA or IIS native format.

-Configure IIS logs in Azure Monitor from the Advanced Settings menu.
+Configure IIS logs in Azure Monitor from the Agent configuration menu for the Log Analytics agent.
 There is no configuration required other than selecting Collect W3C format IIS log files.